Acuant/iOSSDKV11/README.md

 			let valid: Bool = token.isValid()
 		}

-4. **NOTE**: If token is set, all service calls will attempt to authorize using the token.
+4. **Note:** If token is set, all service calls will attempt to authorize using the token.
 If the token is not set, the legacy credentials will be used.

-5. **IMPORTANT**: You will still need to provide the SubscriptionId in the Credential object in order to use Acuant Services with bearer tokens.
+5. **Important Note:** You will still need to provide the SubscriptionId in the Credential object in order to use Acuant Services with bearer tokens.

 ### Initialize